 Now that you have learned what applique is, let's go over how to attach applique in different ways.
 By having the options, you'll see that you may want to choose a certain method when applying applique from t-shirt patterns or embellishing a baby blanket.

 Want more ways to apply your appliques to your sewing projects?
-Look no further than this handy list of 15 Free Embroidery Patterns and How to Embroider Tutorials!
+Look no further than this handy list!
 This guide will have you stylishly sewing on your appliques in no time.
-35+ Free Embroidery Patterns and Tutorials
+Find it here: 35+ Free Embroidery Patterns and Tutorials

 How to Attach Applique